Bombing of Obersalzberg: Aftermath

 The raid attracted considerable media coverage at the time, but is little remembered today.
 Contemporary news reports stated that the operation had been of strategic importance as Obersalzberg had been both an alternative command centre and a symbol of the Nazi regime.
 The attack was portrayed as forming part of the final efforts to defeat Hitler and Germany.
 Media reports of the bombing also noted Chamberlain's 1938 visit to Obersalzberg.
-As the Alpine Fortress proved to be a myth, postwar histories, including Harris's memoirs, made little mention of the operation.
+As the Alpine Fortress proved to be a myth, post-war histories, including Harris's memoirs, made little mention of the operation.

 Obersalzberg remained under the US Army's administration after the war, and a recreation centre for soldiers was established there.
-The ruins of the Nazi-era buildings attracted neo-Nazi pilgrimages.
-To stop such visits, the Bavarian Government destroyed the buildings on 30 April 1952, the seventh anniversary of Adolf Hitler's suicide in Berlin.
-The US Army closed its recreation centre and handed Obersalzberg to the Bavarian Government in 1996, which demolished the other buildings in the area during the early 2000s to make way for a resort complex.
-The Dokumentationszentrum Obersalzberg museum opened in 1999.
-This museum covers Obersalzberg's history during the Nazi era.
+The ruins of the Nazi-era buildings attracted neo-Nazi pilgrimages; to stop such visits, the Bavarian government destroyed the buildings on 30 April 1952, the seventh anniversary of Adolf Hitler's suicide in Berlin.
+The US Army closed its recreation centre and handed Obersalzberg to the Bavarian government in 1996; the other buildings in the area were demolished in the early 2000s to make way for a resort complex.
+The Dokumentationszentrum Obersalzberg museum, documenting Obersalzberg's history during the Nazi era, opened in 1999.
 A sign marking the location of the Berghof and explaining its role as a location where key decisions regarding World War II and the Holocaust were made was erected in 2008.